ttavares3/Seaports-Project/README.md

 # Frontend-Automated-Tests
-For this tests i use Selenium with Java in Eclipse and Katalaon Studio.
+For this tests i use Selenium with Java in Eclipse and Katalon Studio.